malini/groceryshare/DEV.md

 Some aws solution, either ec2 or ecs, since I'm most familiar with it and I can always swap out later.
 My head hurts.

 ## Authentication:
-We're going with Authentik for auth (with the option of using Google as IDP for convenience maybe?).
+We're going with KeyCloak for auth.
+I tried Authentik briefly but it isn't straightforward enough for me; ain't nobody got time for that, and keycloak is pretty widely used.

 Even though I know most users don't _really_ care about information sharing, if I can provide the option to remove 3rd parties, then I'll take it.
-So we're trying with Authentik running on our own infra.
+So we're trying with KeyCloak running on our own infra.
 Hopefully it won't grow to be too much of a cost, but we'll see when we get there.

-To start the initial setup after running the docker compose up command, navigate to http://localhost:9000/if/flow/initial-setup/.
+To set up the app's keycloak config after running the docker compose up command, navigate to http://localhost:9999, and access the admin panel using username: `admin`,  password: `admin`.

-There you are prompted to set a password for the akadmin user (the default user).

-Go to the main dashboard, and choose Create with Wizard, and create Oauth2/OIDC with default-provider-authorization-implicit-consent (Authorize Application), and name the app anything you want

 # Frontend development
 ## Design choices